 For six months I've been hearing about a rogue Islamic Sorcerer peddling black magic in the suburbs.
 The rogue mullah has been ripping off women around Melbourne, charging exorbitant fees for love spells that don't work and magic that won't bring riches.
 My uncle, who'd just been released from prison, decided to visit the munafiq and "put the hard word on him."
 He returned with his (and his wife's) money, a bloodstained fist, and the names of women who have been helping out with the scam.

-See, the black magic racket works by recruiting "spies" from within the community.
+The black magic racket works by recruiting "spies" from within the community.
 People receive commission by providing family histories and personal secrets so the magician's sessions seem impossibly intimate, and therefore valuable.

 Of course, that's a very clinical perspective on why black magic holds such sway over the Afghan community.
 I keep wondering if there's something else.
 The guy must be pretty charismatic.
 Or, maybe, there might be something to his claims.
 I was curious, so I decided to see if he'd put a spell on my girlfriend.